Vivian B. Smith: Life and career

-Vivian B. Smith was born July 8, 1886, in Ocean City, New Jersey to Lewis S. Smith and Hannah (Holmes) Smith.
+Smith was born July 8, 1886, in Ocean City, New Jersey, to Lewis S. Smith and Hannah (Holmes) Smith.
 After his schooling, he went to Philadelphia, where he worked for Charles L. Hoffman and other architects.

-In 1907 he returned to the coast to work for architect Harvey J. Shumway, an architect who had practiced in Atlantic City since 1895.
+In 1907, he returned to the coast to work for architect Harvey J. Shumway, an architect who had practiced in Atlantic City since 1895.
 After Shumway's death in December 1909, Smith opened his own office in Atlantic City in January.

 In 1913 he, in association with Ocean City architect Earle M. Henderer, submitted an entry in the competition to design the new Ocean City City Hall, which they won.
 When construction began in 1914 they formed a formal partnership, Smith & Henderer, which lasted until at least 1916.
 The Beaux-Arts city hall would garner Smith early acclaim, and he would use images of the building in his later advertisements.
 Though best known for his hotels and public buildings, Smith's largest work was the designing and supervision of Belcoville in Weymouth Township in 1918.
-This was a planned community of five thousand people for workers of the Bethlehem Loading Company, a World War I-era munitions plant operated by the Bethlehem Steel Company.
+This was a planned community of five thousand people for workers of the Bethlehem Loading Company, a World War I-era munitions plant operated by Bethlehem Steel.
 Smith practiced in Atlantic City for over twenty-five years, well into the Great Depression.

 Smith joined the American Institute of Architects in 1921.
 He was the first Atlantic City architect to be a member of the organization.

 Personal life

 Smith was married twice, first to Ella Dawson, who died in 1919, and second to Josephine Cross.
 He had a son with his first wife, and two daughters with his second.
+Smith and his family lived in Ventnor City, New Jersey.

+Death

-Smith and his family lived in Ventnor City.
-He died December 5, 1952 in a hospital in Philadelphia at the age of 66.
+Smith died December 5, 1952, in a hospital in Philadelphia, at the age of 66.

 Legacy

-Smith's buildings were designed in the popular revival styles of the day, including the Beaux-Arts, Colonial Revival and Gothic Revival styles.
-He also adopted more eclectic styles for some buildings, like the Spanish Colonial Revival for the Flanders Hotel and Music Pier in Ocean City or the Venetian Gothic for the Freeman Building in Atlantic Clty.
+Smith's buildings were designed in the popular revival styles of the day, including the Beaux-Arts, Colonial Revival, and Gothic Revival styles.
+He also adopted more eclectic styles for some buildings, like the Spanish Colonial Revival for the Flanders Hotel and Music Pier in Ocean City or the Venetian Gothic for the Freeman Building in Atlantic City.
 These were uncommon in the northeast, where they usually appeared at resorts.

 At least five buildings designed by Smith have been listed in the United States National Register of Historic Places.